LEY3/Fake-virus-discord-video/README.md

 Send this to ur friends or whatever u want however I am not responsible if u lose trust in friendships lmao.

+*THIS ONLY WORKS IF THEY HAVE WINDOWS DEFENDER INSTALLED, RUNNING AND, HAVE DISCORD WHITELISTED*